 His camera never moving from its fixed location (save for a closing shot), the writer/director attempts to capture a sense of life—on a micro and macro level—in all its complicated, up-and-down glory.
 Yet formal tomfoolery proves his real center of attention, much to the proceedings’ detriment.
-Affected and artificial to the point of aggravation, it’s an interminably draggy endeavor that puts the lie to its oft-spoken phrase, “Time flies.”
+Affected and artificial to the point of aggravation, it’s an interminably draggy endeavor that gives the lie to its oft-spoken phrase, “Time flies.”

 Reuniting Zemeckis with his Forrest Gump stars Tom Hanks and Robin Wright as well as its screenwriter Eric Roth, Here, in theaters Nov.
 1, remains literally stationary and yet charts the passage of time in numerous ways, the most recurring of which are square and rectangular frames that materialize over the action’s main setting and contain alternate sights and people, creating an overlapping and inherently intertwined tapestry of then and now.